Child Custody

 If you're looking to hire an experienced San Diego child custody attorney, call (619) 431-4523 or contact us online to learn how we can help you protect your parental rights today.

 The first step is to decide who will have primary physical custody and who will be responsible for legal decisions.
-There are multiples types of custody options in CA, including:

 • Sole legal custody: When one parent has the right to make all major decisions regarding a child's health, education, and lifestyle issues.

-• Joint legal custody: When both parents must make decisions together on the child's upbringing
+• Joint legal custody: When both parents must make decisions together on the child's upbringing.

-• Sole physical custody: The child lives with one parent while the other parent will usually have visitation time
+• Sole physical custody: The child lives with one parent, while the other parent will usually have visitation time.

 • Joint physical custody: The child divides time living with both parents throughout the year.

-Understanding Joint Custody in California
+Joint Custody Arrangements in California Explained

 When it comes to child custody in California, one option that parents may consider is joint custody.
 Joint custody involves both parents sharing the responsibilities and decision-making for their child.
 This can be joint legal custody, joint physical custody, or a combination of both.